kubernetes/website/content/en/docs/tasks/access-application-cluster/communicate-containers-same-pod-shared-volume.md

 {{% capture overview %}}

 This page shows how to use a Volume to communicate between two Containers running in the same Pod.
-See also how to allow processes to communicate by [sharing process namespace](/docs/tasks/configure-pod-container/share-process-namespace/) between containers (Kubernetes server must be at or later than version v1.10).
+See also how to allow processes to communicate by [sharing process namespace](/docs/tasks/configure-pod-container/share-process-namespace/) between containers.

 {{% /capture %}}